SwayKh/linksym/README.md

     Update the .linksym.yaml configuration file in the current directory.
 ```

-> [!WARNING]
-> Using the source command to create symlinks will overwrite any existing
-> Directory or File at the Source path where the symlink will be made

 ## Motivation

 I know that there are quite a few tools out there for managing dotfiles.
 Like
 all these utilities on [http://dotfiles.github.io/utilities/].
-I know stow and
+Stow and
-chezmoi are famous choices for dotfiles management.
+Chezmoi are famous choices for dotfiles management.
 But they have completely
 different workflows and I never got used to stow with the packages of dotfiles.

 I manage my dotfiles with a simple bash script which just has `ln` command to